We don’t support this browser anymore.

 Rolls-Royce produces aeroplane engines for larger, long-haul planes.
 A huge amount of its revenue comes from servicing those engines, with business based on how many hours those engines spend in the air.

-It was encouraging to hear that so-called engine flying hours (EFH) have now climbed to 102% of 2019 levels.
-That figure’s set to soar somewhere between 100-110% of 2019 levels by the end of the year as more of its engines take to the sky and demand for long-haul travel remains strong.
+So-called engine flying hours (EFH) are now cruising at 109% of 2019 levels.
+That figure’s set to soar somewhere between 110-115% of 2019 levels by the end of the year as more of its engines take to the sky and demand for long-haul travel remains strong.

 From an operational standpoint, layoffs, contract renegotiations, process changes, and increased use of data to drive efficiencies have put Rolls on a much healthier platform.
-As a result, margins have moved much higher, helping to convert the increased flying hours and revenue into profits.
+As a result, margins continue to move much higher, helping to convert the increased flying hours and revenue into profits.

-Despite all the positives, there have been question marks about some of its newer-generation engines, which appear to be underperforming in sandier climates.
-Attempted fixes are pending regulatory approval, but strike action is currently delaying sign-off.
-If the group can’t iron out these issues, it could eat into future profits.
+Despite the positives, some of its newer engines have required much more maintenance than customers are happy with.
+Attempted fixes are in the pipeline, but if the group can’t iron out these issues, it could eat into future profits.

 The author holds shares in Rolls-Royce.